ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 `0x00` represents the Role of the recipient (always the Collector), and `agg_share_aad` is an `AggregateShareAad` message constructed from the task ID and the aggregation parameter in the collect request, and a batch selector.
-The value of the batch selector used in `agg_share_aad` is computed by the Collector from its query and the response to its query as follows:
+The value of the batch selector used in `agg_share_aad` is determined by the batch mode.

-* For time-interval tasks, the batch selector is the batch interval specified in the query.
+* For time-interval ({{time-interval-batch-mode}}), the batch selector is the batch interval specified in the query.

-* For leader-selected tasks, the batch selector is the batch ID sent in the response.
+* For leader-selected ({{leader-selected-batch-mode}}), the batch selector is the batch ID sent in the response.

 The `OpenBase()` function is as specified in {{!HPKE, Section 6.1}} for the ciphersuite indicated by the HPKE configuration.

 ### Batch Validation {#batch-validation}

-Before a Leader runs a collection job or a Helper responds to an AggregateShareReq, it must first check that the job or request does not violate the parameters associated with the DAP task.
+When the Leader receives a `Query` in the request from the Collector during collection initialization ({{collect-init}}), it must first check that the batch determined by the query can be collected.
 It does so as described here.
-Where we say that an Aggregator MUST abort with some error, then:

-- Leaders should respond to subsequent HTTP GET requests to the collection job with the indicated error.
-- Helpers should respond to the AggregateShareReq with the indicated error.
+The Helper performs the same check when it receives a `BatchSelector` in the request from the Leader for its aggregate share ({{collect-aggregate}}).

-First the Aggregator checks that the batch respects any "boundaries" determined by the batch mode.
-These are described in the subsections below.
-If the boundary check fails, then the Aggregator MUST abort with an error of type "batchInvalid".
+First, the Aggregator checks if the request (the `CollectionJobReq` for the Leader and the `AggregateShareReq` for the Helper) identifies a valid set of batch buckets ({{batch-buckets}}).
+If not, it MUST abort the request with "batchInvalid".

-Next, the Aggregator checks that batch contains a valid number of reports, as determined by the batch mode.
-If the size check fails, then Helpers MUST abort with an error of type "invalidBatchSize".
+Next, the Aggregator checks that batch contains a valid number of reports.
+The Aggregator checks that `len(X) >= min_batch_size`, where `X` is the set of reports successfully aggregated into the batch and `min_batch_size` is the minimum batch size for the task.
+If this check fails, then Helpers MUST abort with an error of type "invalidBatchSize".
 Leaders SHOULD wait for more reports to be validated and try the collection job again later.